Volunteering Frequently Asked Questions (FAQs)

 Will volunteering affect my benefits?

 No. The government recognises the value of volunteering both for the community and for the person volunteering.
 If you are on benefits you can continue to volunteer so long as you are available to attend an interview for employment should one come up.
-The Job Centre can advise you if you are in any doubt.
+The Job Centre or Citizens Advice can advise you if you are in any doubt.

 Do I need to have police or criminal records checks?